adamryczkowski/yaplr/README.md

 quit_server()
 ```

-Each session is treated equaly.
+Each session is treated equal.
 There can be as many sessions as you would like.
 You can even access the objects after the session that originated the object has ended.
 To free up the memory taken by single variable use `remove_object`.